surge-synthesizer/OB-Xf/REWORK.md

 so I dont loose it

 - State Manager
+  - At least rename, if not share, saveDaw vs saveProgram
+  - The FXP format should of course 'win'
-  - Remove Bank and Bank Read code
+  - Remove Bank.h
-  - StateManager has program get and that is unimplemented is that our problem with user patches?
   - Utils has lots of ways to state manager are they all used?

-- Double load a user area patch doesn't seem to work.
-Why?
-- loadMemoryBlock still has an index.
-Why?
-Can we unthread that?
+  - remove any vestige of load bank; just have read-bank for browser

 - All calls to current program in editor should die
 - Who calls sendChangeMessage and why
 - Can we remove setupPatchNumberMenu now?
 - make flat list of factory and show that as plugin edge API. test in Reap and Log
 - remove all calls to setCurrentProgram from inside the code - basically make sure those are edge apis except on factory patch load
-- remove any vestige of load bank; just have read-bank for browser
+- add author field to fxp

 then the next set of chainsaw work